FRIENDSHIP

 ● Establish play days for your child and make a note of where they may need help

 when it comes to interacting.
 Are they picking up social cues?
-Are they being a
+Are they a

 good host?
-Is their behavior negatively affecting their interactions?
+Is their behaviour negatively affecting their interactions?

 Become their coach